vmagelo/msdocs-django-three-azure-services/README.md

 pip install django-sslserver
 ```

 Step 3: Use machine CA certificates.
+(Only do this with Python 3.9 or perhaps earlier.
+Did not work in Python 3.10)

 ```
 pip install python-certifi-win32